-Man, that’s a big question.
-It’s possible to overcome it and learning how to stop binge eating will take time.
-It’s not going to be done in your own strength or discipline or willpower.
+It’s possible to overcome it, and learning to stop binge eating will take time.
+It’s not going to be done in your own strength or discipline, or willpower.
 I think the Holy Spirit is what empowers us and equips us to be able to do this.
 We can’t just sit back and enjoy the ride.
-It’s challenging, but is possible.
+It’s challenging but is possible.

-If there was something that I could hear 10 years ago when I was going through it’s that your identity is not in how you look.
+If there was something that I could hear 10 years ago when I was going through, it’s that your identity is not in how you look.
 Because I think for a lot of people, we’re restricting because we want to change how we look and because we want the approval of other people.
-And so for me, that was the underlying root.
+For me, that was the underlying root.
 Understanding that’s not where your worth and your identity comes from and removing labels from food is one of the most freeing things ever because they no longer have control over you.

 It’s that freedom that we find in Christ when we get to partner with him.